baribeau/adventuneering/_posts/2024-03-06-a-roadmap-to-impactful-travel-for-students.md

   - (I'm not personally experienced with this one, but there are plenty of other blogs out there to reference)

 * **government volunteering programs** like the [International Youth Internship Program or Volunteer Cooperation Program](https://www.international.gc.ca/world-monde/study_work_travel-etude_travail_voyage/volunteer_internships-benevolat_stages.aspx?lang=eng){:target="_blank"} for Canadians.
   - (With programs like these, you usually apply for specific postings, and may have less liberty to focus on your own project.
-This might be a good thing, if you would rather contribute to existing solutions instead of piloting your own.)
+This might be a good thing if you would rather contribute to existing solutions instead of piloting your own.)

 * financial support from **family**
   - (if your parents have the capacity to support, ask!
-I'm not personally experienced with this situation, but I suspect it might make step 3 (“convince your parents to let you go”) more complicated -- I think it was easier to convince my parents I was responsible enough to go on the trip because I amassed the funding myself.)
+I'm not personally experienced with this situation, but I suspect it might make it more complicated to convince your parents to let you travel -- I think it was easier to convince my parents I was responsible enough to go on the trip because I amassed the funding myself.)

 ### 3. How I Convinced My Parents to Let Me Travel ###

 This section is really about safety.

-My parents were worried about me (a young woman) going alone to a foreign country, especially one where I would [so obviously be a foreigner](https://www.pinkcitypost.com/wp-content/uploads/2022/08/Youth-Day-Poornima-xlxl2kx2.jpg){:target="_blank"}.
+My parents were worried about me (a young woman) going alone to a foreign country, especially one where I would [so obviously be a foreigner](https://www.pinkcitypost.com/wp-content/uploads/2022/08/Youth-Day-Poornima-xlxl2kx2.jpg){:target="_blank"} with my pale skin and light hair.
 They were scared I would be a target to be taken advantage of, robbed, sexually harassed, kidnapped, or any of the other nightmarish worries parents have about their kids – not to mention that I’m deathly [allergic](https://foodallergycanada.ca/food-allergy-basics/food-allergies-101/what-are-food-allergies/){:target="_blank"} to dairy and lentils, two of the main dietary staples in India.

 I won my parents’ blessing through organization and persistence, proving to them that I am thinking about what could go wrong and actively preparing for it.

-These are some of the steps I took to convince my parents I would be ok in India:
+These are some of the steps I took make sure I would be ok in India, and to convince my parents that I would be safe:

   * Providing a detailed itinerary for my 2-month trip showing that I would never truly be alone, with addresses of my destinations, flight numbers, and other logistical details

-  * Providing a spreadsheet of contact information of allies who will support me while I'm away and can come to my rescue if needed
+  * Providing a spreadsheet of contact information of allies who will support me while I'm abroad and can come to my rescue if needed

   * Making preparatory video calls between my parents and my allies so my parents could scope out the situation themselves and judge the character of the people I would be with